 *** end of translated section ***

-Given the global shortage of medical and nursing staff, the World Health Organization (WHO) has stated in the Munich Declaration (2000) that health systems must develop new roles for nurses working in hospitals and in the community.
-The interviewees believed that the new role was crucial in community healthcare.
-Many cancer patients are treated in the community, and cancer survivors also need treatment and follow-up in the community.
-Hospital-community treatment continuity has an extensive effect on oncology patients.
-Studies show a connection to high patient satisfaction, increased quality-of-life and mental health indicators (Hudson et al., 2009; Aubin et al., 2012), improved responsiveness to treatment, and promoted therapist-patient communication (Chen et al., 2019).
-On the other hand, a lack of treatment continuity was related to increased unnecessary use of medical services (Scholarus et al., 2012), hospitalizations, and visits to emergency medical facilities (Chen et al., 2019).
+Given the global shortage of medical and nursing staff, the World Health Organization (WHO) stated in the Munich Declaration (2000) that healthcare systems must develop new roles for nurses working in hospitals and in the community.
+The interviewees in the current study said they think that the new role is crucial for community healthcare.
+Many cancer patients are treated in community healthcare settings, and cancer survivors need treatment and follow-up care in the community.
+Continuity between treatment in hospitals and community healthcare clinics has an extensive effect on oncology patients.
+Studies show that such continuity is linked to high patient satisfaction, improved quality of life and mental health indicators (Aubin et al., 2012; Hudson et al., 2009), improved responsiveness to treatment, and better therapist-patient communication (Chen et al., 2019).
+In contrast, lack of treatment continuity was found to be related to increased use of unnecessary medical services (Skolarus et al., 2012), hospitalizations, and visits to emergency medical facilities (Chen et al., 2019).

-Cancer requires complicated treatment, the use of different sections of the healthcare system, and various caregivers.
-Moreover, patients and their families frequently report a lack of information concerning treatments, professionals, ways to communicate with healthcare providers, and above all, how to navigate the complex healthcare system (Monas et al., 2017).
-OCNP can fill this vacuum and play a key role in cancer patients’ encounters with the system.
-Support for this role was found both in research in the field of oncology and in studies that examined managing chronic care by nurses (Ness, 2020; Horlait et al., 2022; Heitner-Albers et al., 2008; McHugh et al., 2009)
+Cancer requires complex treatment, use of different sections of the healthcare system, and multiple caregivers.
+Patients and their families frequently report a lack of information concerning treatments, professionals, ways to communicate with healthcare providers, and above all, how to navigate the healthcare system (Monas et al., 2017).
+OCNS can fill this vacuum and play a key role in facilitating cancer patients’ encounters with the system.
+Support for this role was found both in research in the field of oncology and in studies that examined managing chronic care by nurses (Heitner-Albers et al., 2008; Horlait et al., 2022; McHugh et al., 2009; Ness, 2020)

-Study limitations
+Study Limitations

-The sample is limited and not representative but is considered reasonable for exploratory studies in the qualitative research methodology.
-We made efforts to bring a mix of all the stakeholders related to the research topic from the various settings and regions in Israel in order to learn from the experience of all the participants.
+The sample is limited and not representative, but is considered reasonable for exploratory studies using qualitative research methodology.
+We made efforts to include a wide range of all the stakeholders related to the research topic from various settings and regions in Israel in order to learn from the experience of all the participants.

 Conclusions

-Multidisciplinary, coordinated, and holistic treatment may answer both psychosocial and clinical issues which characterize the oncology field.
-The findings provide information regarding the need to develop a new role of an OCNP in Israel due to the benefits for the nurses, doctors, patients, family members, and the healthcare system.
-At the same time, the picture that emerges from the research is complex and requires an in-depth thinking process about the boundaries of the role and its implementation in full cooperation with the oncologists and the relevant professional unions in the Israeli Medical Association to avoid unnecessary conflicts in the oncology field.
-The Israeli Ministry of Health must create a platform for dialogue between nursing and medical management in order to put aside the professional ego when the ’benefit of the patients stands before the eyes of all parties.
-The role of OCNP has a potential impact on the quality of care, preventing hospitalizations, alleviateing pressure and burden from the doctors, and saving reduce costs for the healthcare system, as interviewee N15 concluded: “In every field of the healthcare system if there are specialist nurses, a significant difference will be made.”
-Based on these findings, we recommend that further research will examine the cancer patients’ attitudes toward this suggested new role in oncology nursing in Israel.
+Multidisciplinary, coordinated, and holistic treatment may provide a response to the psychosocial and clinical issues that characterize the oncology field.
+The findings of this study provide data regarding the need to develop a new role of an OCNS in Israel due to its potential benefits to nurses, physicians, patients, family members, and the healthcare system as a whole.
+At the same time, the picture that emerges from the research is complex.
+An in-depth thinking process about the boundaries of the role and its implementation in full cooperation with the oncologists and relevant professional unions in the Israeli Medical Association is needed, in order to avoid unnecessary conflicts in the oncology field.
+The Israeli Ministry of Health must create a platform for dialogue between management of the nursing and medical departments in order to put aside professional egos and keep patients’ benefits at the forefront for all parties.
+The role of OCNS can potentially impact the quality of care, prevent unnecessary hospitalizations, alleviate the pressure and burden on physicians, and reduce costs for the healthcare system.
+As interviewee N15 concluded: “In every field of the healthcare system, if there are nurse specialists, a significant difference will be made.”
+Based on these findings, we recommend that further research be conducted to examine the cancer patients’ attitudes toward this suggested new role in oncology nursing in Israel.

 Bibliography